Mecha-nudges for Machines: Mechanisms

 For each word $t$ in the combined lexicon that appears in the data, we identify the listings containing $t$, remove it using a word-boundary regular expression, and re-run the fine-tuned model on the modified text.
 Then we calculate:

 where $\mathcal{L}_t$ denotes the set of listings in the sample that contain token $t$.

 Note that $\pvi (x_{i, \neg t} \to b_i)$ is not technically the \pvi of the modified text, since our intervention changes the distribution and would in theory require retraining another pair of content and null models.
 Since this is impractical to do for every token, we instead decide to estimate the change in \pvi but just using the models finetuned on the original text.
-A positive $\Delta\text{PVI}$ indicates that the token makes the machine more as stated in $B_M$; a negative value indicates that it makes the machine behave less as stated.
+A positive $\Delta\text{PVI}$ indicates that the token makes the machine more predictable with respect to $Z_M$; a negative value indicates that it makes the machine behave less as stated.
 Table~\ref{tab:token_ablation_n25} reports the tokens with the largest positive and negative $\Delta\text{PVI}$.
+Because these are single-token perturbations over sparse lexicon entries, we treat the ablation results as descriptive evidence rather than a causal decomposition of the mechanism.

+\paragraph{Listing Length} The literature has reported LLMs often prefer longer texts \citep{dubois2024lengthcontrolledalpacaeval}.
+Listing length could in principle facilitate a mecha-nudge: if longer listings make the agent’s curation decision more predictable without degrading the human decision environment, they would satisfy Definition \ref{def:realized_mecha_nudge}.
+In the Etsy data, however, length does not explain the observed post-ChatGPT increase in machine-usable information.
+As seen in Figure \ref{fig:lengths}, although there is an increase in median listing length post-ChatGPT, not only is it modest in magnitude, it shows little-to-no correlation with machine-usable information \textit{within} the post-period itself.
+Even though machine-usable information peaks in the most recent half-year, the listing length is far below its peak.
+This, in addition to the previous regression wherein word count did not have a significant effect on PVI (Table \ref{tab:controls}), suggests that simply lengthening the listing is not sufficient to explain the observed mecha-nudging.